Sirtoolkit/entityfy/packages/entityfy/README.md

 ## Limitations

+- At least one of `generateEntity` or `generateUiModel` must be set to `true` in the annotation
-- Entity classes must have an unnamed constructor
+- Generated classes use unnamed constructors with named parameters
-- Field names must match between model and entity
+- Complex generic types beyond `List<T>` may require manual handling
-- Nested models must also be annotated with `@EntityMapper`
+- Nested models must also be annotated with `@Entityfy` for automatic conversion
+- Generated file extension is always `.entityfy.g.dart`

 ## Contributing